How to Make Kratom Tea: The Proper Brewing Method

 Simmer method (for experienced users)

-- Add kratom powder + lemon juice to cool water.
+1. Add kratom powder and lemon juice to cool water.

-- Bring to a gentle simmer (not a boil).
+2. Bring it to a gentle simmer.
+Not a boil.

 Cold brew method

-Combine kratom powder, cold water, and lemon in a jar.
-Refrigerate 12 hours.
-Strain.
-Extraction is slower but gentler on alkaloids.
+Drop kratom powder, cold water, and lemon into a jar.
+Refrigerate 12 hours, then strain.
+Slower extraction this way.
+But it’s gentler on the alkaloids.

 Traditional chai-style

-Brew kratom with cinnamon stick, fresh ginger, cardamom, and black pepper.
-Add coconut milk and honey after straining.
-Warming, complex, and delicious.
+Brew your kratom with a cinnamon stick, fresh ginger, cardamom, and black pepper.
+Stir in coconut milk and honey after you strain.
+Warming, complex, honestly delicious.

 How to Make Kratom Tea Taste Better